vstehle/build-scripts/docs/iotgateimx8_uefi_secure_boot_fedora_iot.md

 ## Pre-setting

+Before using UEFI secure boot, things in this section needs to be run once.

+### Sync the RTC from NTP server

+We better to set the RTC from the NTP server for a correct time.

+1. setenv autoload 0; dhcp
+2. setenv ntpserverip 118.163.81.61
+3. date reset
+4. sntp

+### Setting UEFI keys

 This section describes how to import the UEFI secure boot keys into U-boot.
 Once the keys are set, it cannot be changed anymore until you clean the eMMC.